 - Creating multiple outputs from the same input

-- How to concatenate (join, merge) media files
+- How to concatenate, join, or merge media files

 - How to use -map option to select exactly which streams to process

-- Seeking with FFmpeg if you need to split a file, or select just a part of one
+- Seeking to split a file or select a segment

 - framemd5 Intro and HowTo for using per-frame checksums